leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/materials/introduction.rst

 There is always only one active material in the list (the selected one).
 When you draw, the new strokes use the active material.

-You can overrides the base material color using the tools in :doc:`Vertex Mode </grease_pencil/modes/vertex_paint/introduction>` or the Draw and Tint tool in Draw mode.
+You can overrides the base material color using the tools in :doc:`Vertex Mode </grease_pencil/modes/vertex_paint/introduction>` or the Draw and Tint tool in Draw Mode.

 The material always remains linked to the strokes, this means that any change in a material will change the look of already drawn strokes.